 I have to admit I am really getting a kick out of my little “sprout operation” down in the basement.
 I am amazed at how fast those little guys grow, and I can also feel the difference in energy, vitality, and even digestion since I’ve been consuming them every day for a couple of years.

 Do you need a healthy, fun activity that the whole family can get involved in during the dog days of summer?
 Want a little more energy and a little less aches, pains, and digestive upset?
-Consider doing some sprouting, then enjoy a handful or two on your plate every day!
+Consider sprouting some, then enjoy a handful or two on your plate every day!

 Where do you buy the seeds in bulk, and how much seed do you have to buy?